A good nighttime routine helps set you up for success the next day. Building one isn’t hard and these tips will help.

 My Nighttime Routine

 - Clean up the kitchen and start the dishwasher.

 - Walk through the house and do a quick pickup.

 - Let the dog out.

 - Get ready for bed.

-- Set up diffuser with a sleep essential oil blend and spray pillow with lavender linen spray.
+- Set up diffuser with a sleep essential oil blend and spray pillow with a lavender linen spray.

 - Go to sleep.